Denzel Washington sharpens tools to exact justice in 'Equalizer'

-LOS ANGELES After watching the "The Equalizer," moviegoers might never see the friendly guy at the home improvement store who picks out their tools and plywood in the same way.
+LOS ANGELES, Sept 25 After watching the "The Equalizer," moviegoers might never see the friendly guy at the home improvement store who picks out their tools and plywood in the same way.

-In the action thriller that opens in U.S. theatres Friday, Denzel Washington plays McCall, an efficient, mild-mannered employee at Home Mart, who also happens to have a past as a trained killer and a way with tools.

 "He's resourceful," the 59-year-old Washington told Reuters while promoting the movie at the Toronto International Film Festival earlier this month.